Mika Lehkosuo

-Mika "Bana" Lehkosuo (born 8 January 1970) is a Finnish football manager and former midfielder, and working as a coach for Finland national team.
+Mika Lehkosuo, nicknamed "Bana", (born 8 January 1970) is a Finnish football manager and former player who works as the head coach for the Finland U21 national team.

 Playing career

-Lehkosuo played most of his career at HJK Helsinki.
+A midfielder, Lehkosuo played most of his career at HJK Helsinki.
 He was not a very prominent youth player and made his top division debut in 1993 after spending three years with lower division club Vantaan Pallo.
 He did not make his breakthrough into the HJK senior squad until 1995, when he made 24 league appearances and scored one goal.
 In the previous season he had even played one league match for FF Jaro.

 In the following seasons Lehkosuo received more and more responsibilities and became one of the best midfielders in the Veikkausliiga.
 In the end of the 1990s he formed the successful midfield trio with Aki Riihilahti and Jarkko Wiss with whom he won the league title in 1997 and worked their way to the group stage of UEFA Champions League in the next season.

 A sponsorship deal with a local radio station meant that Lehkuosuo wore the unusual shirt number 96.2 for a period at HJK Helsinki.
 This deal ended when he was forbidden to wear the number in UEFA Champions League matches.
 Lehkuosuo captained HJK in the group stage of the Champions League that season, helping HJK become the first ever Finnish team to earn that distinction.

 In the winter of 1998 Lehkosuo was signed on loan by Italian Serie A side Perugia.
 He only played eleven games in Italy and returned to HJK for the next Veikkausliiga season.
 In 1999 and 2000 Lehkosuo was made the captain of the HJK squad and he played in a more attacking role.
 However, in August 2000 Lehkosuo injured his knee ligament.
 The knee didn't fully recover and Lehkosuo was forced to end his playing career in 2002 after playing 190 matches in Veikkausliiga, of which he played 189 for HJK.